 Autism is a complex neurological disorder that affects someone’s ability to associate and communicate with others.
-Autism in itself is not a disease, but rather a general term that covers a group of related disorders collectively called autism spectrum disorders ASDs.
+Autism in itself is not a disease but rather a general term that covers a group of related disorders collectively called Autism Spectrum Disorders (ASDs).
 This spectrum describes a wide range of symptoms and their severity varies from one victim to another.
 Any individual diagnosed with a type of autism disorder has some combination of developmental delays.
-However, the exact combination is what makes a difference among the types of autism.
+However the exact combination is what makes the difference among the types of autism.

-To be able to effectively deal with autism, it is important we consider its possible causes.
-Unfortunately, no one is certain about the real cause of autism but the disorder usually appears during the first three (3) years of their lives.
+To be able to effectively deal with autism it is important to consider the possible causes.
+Unfortunately no one is certain about the real cause of autism but the disorder usually appears during the first three (3) years of life.

 Who Can Be Affected?

-A survey conducted by professional health organizations show that about 1 out of every 166 children in America is affected by autism spectrum disorder (ASD).
-Autism does not only affect children: It can affect anyone, regardless of the sex, age or race.
-If one member of a family has any type of autism, then the entire family will feel the effect, social stigmatization and the financial problems that will follow.
+A survey conducted by professional health organizations show that about one (1) out of every one hundred and sixty-six (166) children in America is affected by Autism Spectrum Disorder (ASD).
+Autism does not only affect children, it can affect anyone regardless of the sex, age or race.
+If one member of a family has any type of autism then the entire family will be affected because of the social stigmatization and financial problems that will follow.

-Everyone, both male and female is at risk of being a victim of autism.
-But one known fact is that males are about 4 times susceptible to having autism than girls.
+Everyone, both male and female are at risk of becoming victims of autism.
+But one known fact is that males are about four (4) times more susceptible to developing autism than girls.

-- Abnormal reaction to sensory issues, like touch, sound, smell and even light
+- Abnormal reaction to sensory issues such as touch, sound, smell and even light.

-While some of these signs and symptoms, done independently, may not suggest autism, it is their combinations that tend to send signals that testing would be advised.
+While some of these signs and symptoms standing independently may not suggest autism, it is their combination that tend to send signals that testing should be sought..

 Is There Any Cure For Autism?